 I never considered myself a city girl.
 Then I look back and the 3 places I’ve lived have been relatively large cities.
-Now, for nearly 3 years, I live in the 2nd largest city in southeast Asia, Bangkok.
+Now, for nearly 3 years, I have lived in the 2nd largest city in southeast Asia, Bangkok.

-It was never my desire to live in large metropolitan cities but somehow I've drifted to them.
+It was never my desire to live in large metropolitan cities but somehow I've drifted towards them.
 Whether it was for school or a boy, but not just any boy, my now-husband.
 Moving abroad for love might not be the most common reason to move abroad but it is how I ended up living in Thailand.

-We have treated Bangkok as our home since we moved here and look forward to our years to come.
+We have treated Bangkok as our home since we moved here and look forward to many years to come.

-Here are 8 things all expats planning to move to Bangkok should know.
+Here are 8 things all expats planning on living abroad in Bangkok should know before they move.